epam/edp-nexus-operator/docs/api.md

-NexusSpec defines the desired state of Nexus
+NexusSpec defines the desired state of Nexus.

 <table>
     <thead>